Phoenix Municipal Stadium: Stadium History (1964–current)

 The Phoenix city council approved construction of a new municipal stadium at Papago Park on June 4, 1962, to fully replace the old stadium.
 Plans for the stadium notably included six water fountains, as they were not originally included at the then-new Dodger Stadium.
-However, construction was delayed a year, in part because the stadium meant to be partially funded by selling the land the old stadium sat on - only one bidder appeared at the auction, and only bid on the parking lot, leaving a funding gap.
+However, construction was delayed a year, in part because the stadium was meant to be partially funded by selling the land the old stadium sat on - only one bidder appeared at the auction, and only bid on the parking lot, leaving a funding gap.

 The council finally agreed to another approval on April 23, 1963, with the architect's proposed budget of $605,300.

-The first spring training game was played on March 8, 1964, in which the Giants beat Cleveland, 6-2.
+The first spring training game was played on March 8, 1964, in which the Giants beat Cleveland, 6–2.
 Willie Mays hit the first home run at the park, in front of a crowd of 8,582.
 In attendance, for the dedication ceremonies, were Commissioner Ford Frick, National League President Warren Giles, and Giants owner Horace Stoneham.

 The stadium hosted a "welcome home" rally for presidential candidate Barry Goldwater on October 31, 1964, shortly before the election.
 It was the first time the stadium had been filled to capacity.

 The city of Phoenix installed an evaporative cooling system in the stadium in 1966.

 The Phoenix Giants returned in 1966 as a Triple-A affiliate of the San Francisco Giants.
 That year the Giants signed a five-year lease on the stadium at $15,000/year to use Phoenix Muni for spring training, Triple-A games, and winter instructional league.
 They rebranded as the Firebirds in 1986.

 In 1981, the San Francisco Giants signed an agreement to move to Scottsdale Stadium because the city of Phoenix did not provide requested renovations.
 The Oakland Athletics, who previously trained in Scottsdale, signed a seven-year lease to move to the stadium.
 The A's also renovated the dugouts and training complex.

 The Phoenix Firebirds moved from the stadium in 1992 after entering discussions with the city of Scottsdale to play at the newly rebuilt Scottsdale Stadium.
 At the time of the move, the Firebirds' $10,000/year rent agreement did not come close to covering the city of Phoenix's maintenance expenses.

 In 2003, the stadium underwent a $6.4 million renovation.
 The press box facilities were enclosed - at the time, the stadium had the only open-air facilities in the Cactus League.
 New dugouts, better signage, improved concourse areas with benches, shading, and a historical timeline were all added.